alterasc/MythicPathPowerSwapper/README.md

 Late game paths are unchanged.
 If you swap to Devil with changed progression I have no idea what will happen.
 Probably nothing, but it's on you.
 Changing to other late game paths should work as usual.

+## Troubleshooting
+Unless you enabled "Add Aivu", turning mod off and doing respec will solve all your problems.
+If you used "Add Aivu" maybe respec will help.
+Maybe not.

 ## Compatibility with mods
 Maybe?